Voyager Golden Record: Publications

 Most of the images used on the record (reproduced in black and white), together with information about its compilation, can be found in the 1978 book Murmurs of Earth: The Voyager Interstellar Record by Carl Sagan, F. D. Drake, Ann Druyan, Timothy Ferris, Jon Lomberg, and Linda Salzman.
 A CD-ROM version was issued by Warner New Media in 1992.
 Author Ann Druyan, who later married Carl Sagan, wrote about the Voyager Record in the epilogue of Sagan's final book Billions and Billions (1997).

 To celebrate the 40th anniversary of the record, Ozma Records launched a Kickstarter project to release the record contents in LP format as part of a box set also containing a hardcover book, turntable slipmat, and art print.
 The Kickstarter was successfully funded with over $1.4 million raised.
 Ozma Records then produced another edition of the three-disc LP vinyl record box set that also includes the audio content of the Golden Record, softcover book containing the images encoded on the record, images sent back by Voyager, commentary from Ferris, art print, turntable slipmat, and a collector's box.
 This edition was released in February 2018 along with a 2xCD-Book edition.
 In January 2018, Ozma Records' Voyager Golden Record; 40th Anniversary Edition won a Grammy Award for best boxed or limited-edition package.

 Track listing

 The track listing is as it appears on the 2017 edition released by Ozma Records.
+The images in audio form play at the beginning of side one, before the first track.